gladed/watchable/README.md

 println(list.use { removeAt(list.size - 1) }) // Removes last element, prints 3
 ```

+Note: some extension functions on List are unreliable if the data is modified from separate threads, since these functions assume List cannot change during execution.
+For example, [List.last()](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/last.html) and [List.getOrElse()](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/get-or-else.html) access the size and then an element in separate steps.

 ## Watching for Changes

 You can watch any `Watchable` for changes from any `CoroutineScope` using [`watch`](https://gladed.github.io/watchable/latest/io.gladed.watchable/-watchable/watch.html):